-STD Testing is available on some Monday and Tuesday mornings, and Wednesday and Thursday afternoons by appointment only.
+STD Testing is available on some Monday and Tuesday mornings, and Wednesday afternoons by appointment only.
 Please contact us at 309-837- 9951 ext 227 to schedule an appointment.

 Sexually Transmitted Diseases (STDs) are some of the most commonly reported diseases in the United States.
 It is estimated that there are almost 20 million new STD infections each year in the United States.
 Of these new infections, half are among young people age 15-24.
 Many STDs can be easily diagnosed and treated.
 It is common that many people will not have any symptoms when they are infected with an STD.
 This makes screening for STDs important to prevent serious health problems from untreated STD infections.